 Many property managers charge a repair reserve fee—typically about 1.5% of gross monthly rent.
 Property management companies may require you to advance all or a portion of these reserves upon signing an agreement, which they will use for repairs as needed.
 Some landlords ask to be notified of repair costs above $100.
 If a repair costs more than the reserve, you’ll also need to pay those costs, usually upon receipt of the bill.

 Not all property management companies charge lease renewal fees, but you can expect to pay up to $200 per unit if this fee is charged.
 The lease renewal fee includes doing a rental market analysis to ensure tenants pay current updated market rental rates, create new leases and documents, and acquire tenant signatures.
 Lease renewal fees are collected from the first month’s rent of the new lease or billed after a new tenant is secured.

 Sometimes this fee is included in the leasing fee, so be sure to ask.
-You can expect to pay $100-$200 if the property management company has an effective marketing strategy.
-Property managers will advertise your property in the local paper, on their website, and may list with online apartment sites such as Craigslist, Apartments.com, Facebook and Zillow.
+You can expect to pay $100 to $200 if the property management company has an effective marketing strategy.
+Property managers will advertise your property in the local paper, on their website, and may list with online apartment sites like Craigslist, Apartments.com, Facebook and Zillow.

 Property Management Contracts

 When searching for a property management company, be sure to ask each one if you can review their property management contract in advance.
 Make sure you understand what both the manager and landlord responsibilities are and how the landlord is protected if the manager does not fulfill their contractual obligations.
 You also want to understand clearly what is and is not negotiable, so you can make sure it will fit your budget and your needs.